Hunterszone/MyWebProjects/Apps4Web/WebSiteProject/README.md

 ## IV.
 QR authentication
 - you can also authenticate, using a mobile app for scanning QR codes and
-another one for the generation of temporary login combinations
+another one for the generation of a one-time pass code